abdelali221/Arduino-Toolz/README.md

  - An Arduino (This program was tested with an Arduino UNO)
  - A I2C LCD display (Needed)

 After uploading the project you should get "Waiting for a command" on the LCD.
 The program is controllable via Serial with commands.
+(V1)
+On V2 otherwise, you'll get this : "$>" on both the lcd screen and the terminal, it's the command prompt.

 # The commands :